20 Most Useless College Degrees 2023

-With dozens or even hundreds of different options, the choice quickly becomes overwhelming.
-When choosing a major, you may first consider what sounds most interesting and what you think you would be good at.
-What you might forget, however, is whether or not the degree may be useful in getting you a job after graduation.
+The choice quickly becomes overwhelming, with dozens or even hundreds of different options.
+When choosing a major, you may first consider a college degree that sounds most exciting and what you think you would be good at.
+Nonetheless, you may overlook the potential usefulness of a college degree in securing employment following graduation.

-When considering what major is best for you, it’s important to think about which degrees will securely land you a job and which are completely useless.
+When considering what major is best for you, it’s important to consider which degrees will secure you a job and which are entirely useless.

 Here are some of the most useless college degrees out there.

-If you’re an advertising major, you may hope to get into digital marketing, e-commerce, or sports marketing.
-What many advertising majors don’t realize, however, is that in order to land a highly competitive job in one of these areas, their degree should be directly in that field.
+Pursuing an advertising major could lead to potential career paths in digital marketing, e-commerce, or sports marketing.
+What many advertising majors don’t realize, however, is that to land a highly competitive job in one of these areas, their degree should be directly in that field.

-Advertising majors take classes on how to promote products and sell them through media outlets like social media, television, and bulletin boards.
+Advertising majors take classes on promoting and selling products through media outlets like social media, television, and bulletin boards.
 They also learn what aspects of advertising are most appealing to people, including color and design.
 This education leaves limited opportunities for employment after graduation.
-Those who graduate with an advertising degree can find a job at advertising companies, but there are few employers who will take them otherwise.
-Those who don’t make it in the advertising world are left with few other options.
+Those who graduate with an advertising degree can find a job at advertising companies, but few employers will take them otherwise.
+Those who do not succeed in advertising have few other options.

 2. Anthropology And Archeology

-Anthropology is the study of humanity and its cultures while archeology is the study of human history through excavation.
-Those who graduate with a degree in anthropology and archeology may hope to spend time on a historical excavation site or at least in a museum studying the findings.
-However, these jobs are few and far between.
-While a prestigious doctorate from Harvard or Yale may land you at an excavation site, it’s likely that the majority of degrees won’t even get you out of your backyard.
+Anthropology investigate’s human civilizations and their cultural development while archaeology examines human history by unearthing artifacts and remains.
+Those who graduate with a degree in anthropology and archeology may hope to spend time studying the findings on a historical excavation site or at least in a museum.
+While a prestigious doctorate from Harvard or Yale may land you at an excavation site, likely, the majority of degree’s won’t even get you out of your backyard.

-Those who are unable to make it in this field may search elsewhere but have a hard time finding a job.
+Those who cannot make it in this field may search elsewhere but have difficulty finding a job.

 3. Art history

 Students who study art history love art and design.
-Those who pursue a degree in art history typically take classes in art composition as well as multiple classes on the history of art through every time period.
-They may study important artists like Vincent van Gogh or Claude Monet.
+Those who want to get a degree in art history usually take classes in art composition and multiple classes in art history from every time period.
+They may study influential artists like Vincent van Gogh or Claude Monet.

 Although students with an art history degree are passionate about old art and sculptures, it’s hard to make a career out of it.
-Those who graduate have a wealth of knowledge about art throughout the centuries but have a difficult time finding a job where they can use this knowledge.
-Some manage to land a job at an art museum and later down the road may be an art appraiser, but this is one of the most difficult fields to enter.
+Those who graduate have a wealth of knowledge about art throughout the centuries but have difficulty finding a job where they can use it.
+Some get jobs at art museums and, later on, as art appraisers, but this is one of the most challenging fields to break into.
 Most places that specialize in art want to see a lengthy resume with plenty of experience.

-Those who graduate and can’t find a career in the field of art are left to look elsewhere.
+Individuals who complete their studies but are unable to secure a career within the realm of art must seek opportunities in other domains.
 However, their limiting degree doesn’t leave them many options.
-Most employers want to see education that is more directly applicable to their careers.
+Most employers want to see education more directly applicable to their careers.

 Communications majors study the science behind communication.
-They learn how to make communication more accessible to all while promoting good communication methods.
-If you’re interested in communications, you may take classes related to oral and visual rhetoric, as well as classes that help you learn how to best promote your message.
+They learn how to make communication more accessible while promoting suitable communication methods.
+If you’re interested in communications, you may take classes related to oral and visual rhetoric and classes that help you learn how to promote your message best.

-Communications is a field that is so broad there is no specific focus of the degree.
-While this may sound useful, it actually makes getting a job after college more difficult.
-Those with a communication degree commonly pursue jobs in fields like journalism, marketing, and business administration.
-However, those who are interested in one of these fields are better off getting that specific degree.
-Many of the jobs that communications majors may apply for after graduation are related to specific majors.
+Because communications is such a broad field, the degree has no specific focus.
+While this may sound useful, it makes getting a job after college more difficult.
+Those with a communication degree commonly pursue journalism, marketing, and business administration jobs.
+However, those interested in one of these fields are better off getting that specific degree.
+Many jobs that communications majors may apply for after graduation are related to specific majors.
 This makes getting a job with a broad communications degree more difficult.

 5. Computer Science

-A degree in computer science may sound like you’re on the right track for a successful career after graduation.
-However, like many of the most useless college degrees, computer science is a difficult degree to use after you graduate.
+Pursuing a computer science degree may appear to be a promising path towards a thriving career post graduation.
+However like many of the most useless college degrees, computer science is a challenging degree to use after you graduate.

-This is because a general computer science degree is broad, just like a degree in communications.
-Some students go into computer science expecting to get a job in coding, information technology or cybersecurity.
-However, there are specific programs for these career paths that look much better on a resume.
+This is because a general computer science degree is broad just like a degree in communications.
+Some students enter computer science to get a job in coding, information technology, or cybersecurity.
+However there are specific programs for these career paths that look much better on a resume.

-If you graduate with a computer science degree, you may find yourself unsure of where to go next.
-In order to get a job, you may require higher education in your field or more specific education and focus in an area like coding or cybersecurity.
+Upon completing a computer science degree, you might find yourself uncertain about the next steps to take.
+To get a job you may require higher education in your field or more specific education and focus in an area like coding or cybersecurity.
 You may instead find yourself looking for a job with your current education and experience, which may prove unsuccessful.

 6. Creative Writing

-Creative writers truly have skills that are desirable for those who go on to publish stories and novels.
+Creative writers really do have skills that people who want to publish stories and novels want to have.
 However, their education is narrow and specific.
 During their education, students in a creative writing major learn how to tell a story with colorful words and create poetry while also learning about the professional writing process.
 Their writing is flowing and descriptive.

-If you’re interested in creative writing and hope to publish a book someday, consider majoring in a similar field like journalistic writing and taking some creative writing classes on the side.
-This will make you more employable following graduation and give you a steady income while you write a novel on the side.
+If you’re interested in creative writing and hope to publish a book someday consider majoring in a similar field, like journalistic writing, and taking some creative writing classes.
+This will make you more employable following graduation and give you a steady income while you write a novel.

 7. Criminal Justice

-A lot of students get ideas from TV shows and movies like NCIS or Criminal Minds that they want to study the field of criminal justice.
+Numerous students are inspired by television series and films such as NCIS or Criminal Minds to pursue studies in the criminal justice sector.
 Actors make jobs like detectives and special agents seem attractive and fun.
-However, the reality of jobs such as these is that they are not only dangerous but also few and far between.
+Nonetheless, the truth about these careers is that they are not only perilous but also quite scarce.

 Many students who major in criminal justice will spend a significant amount of time after graduation searching for a rare desk job for which they are qualified.
-They may find themselves working as paper pushers for their city or state of residence.
-Others may go on to receive additional education or training to begin a career as a police officer, lawyer, or foster care worker.
-If you’re interested in a career in criminal justice, be sure to first evaluate what job you’re after before deciding if it’s the correct career path for you.
+They may work as paper pushers for their city or state of residence.
+Some individuals might pursue further education or training to embark on careers as police officers, lawyers, or foster care workers.
+When considering a career in criminal justice it’s crucial to assess the desired job and determine if it aligns with your intended career trajectory.

 8. Culinary arts

-Culinary arts may teach students how to cook and make their food look presentable, but it doesn’t teach students many skills beyond this.
-If you’re interested in pursuing a job as a cook or chef after college, then a degree may look good on a resume, but any other career will consider your training useless.
+Culinary arts may teach students how to cook and make their food look presentable but it doesn’t teach them many skills beyond this.
+A degree may look good on a resume if you’re interested in pursuing a job as a cook or chef after college but any other career will consider your training useless.

-Education majors are required to declare a specialty, such as early childhood, special education, or secondary education.
-Some who do this are required to get a master’s degree in order to practice in their field.
+Education majors must declare a specialty, such as early childhood, special education, or secondary education.
+Some who do this must get a master’s degree to practice in their field.
 Those who stay with a general education degree may find their degree useless after graduation.
 A preschool won’t want them because they aren’t certified in early childhood education.
-Special education won’t want them because they also don’t have the proper certifications or endorsements.
+Special education won’t want them because they don’t have the proper certifications or endorsements.

-If you’re considering becoming an education major, be sure to consider what type of education you want to go into and declare your specialty.
-You should be aware that you may have to get a master’s degree or receive extra training and endorsements in order to practice.
+When contemplating a major in education, evaluate the specific educational field you wish to delve into and determine your area of focus.
+You should know that you may have to get a master’s degree or receive extra training and endorsements to practice.
 Additionally, education majors typically undergo rigorous placements at schools of their interest to receive student teaching experience.
 After all of these channels have been completed, it is only then that an education major can expect to get a job.

-A degree in entrepreneurship may sound great for those who look to start a business someday.
-However, the degree by itself is one of the most useless degrees.
-This is because students can get all the education they want, but without hands-on business experience, their learning will hardly mean a thing.
+A degree in entrepreneurship may sound great for those looking to start a business someday.
+However the degree by itself is one of the most useless degrees.
+This is because students can get all the education they want, but without hands on business experience, their learning will hardly mean a thing.